-Resources, links, and contacts for finding a home to buy in Vancouver.
+Resources, links, and contacts for finding a home to buy in Metro Vancouver.

-See below for general information on home-buying in Metro Vancouver and visit our relocating to Kelowna page for a variety of helpful information on buying a home in Kelowna.
+Visit our relocating to Kelowna page for helpful information on buying a home in Kelowna.

 Vancouver on-campus leasehold homes

 Long-term leasehold homes (up to 99 years) on campus are available for purchase by the general public, including faculty and staff at UBC.
 These units can be purchased new at market rates from private developers or privately on a resale basis directly from current unit owners.

 Information on new and resale listings can be found through the same resources available for off-campus purchases below.

 You may also visit UBC Properties Trust for information on new on-campus projects under development.